ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._10_Counting_and_Classification.md

 ![](Ch._10_Counting_and_Classification_files/figure-html/unnamed-chunk-34-1.png)<!-- -->

 So when you `plot()` a loo object, you get a nice diagnostic plot for those $k$ value, ordered by observation number.
-Our plot indicates cases 1, 3, 11, and 12 had "bad" $k$ values for this model.
+Our plot indicates cases 1, 3, 11, and 12 had "very bad" $k$ values for this model.
 If we wanted to further verify to ourselves which observations those were, we'd use the `pareto_k_ids()` function.

 ```r